IanGoodbody/ECE281_CE1/README.md

 ### Lab Results and Analysis

-The above diagram was used to produce the following boolean equation:
+The above diagram was used to produce the following boolean equation

     *AB' + BC = F*

-and the corresponding truth table:
+and the corresponding truth table

     | A | B | C || F |
     |:-:|:-:|:-:||:-:|